 Sweet.
 Everything I currently have for sale online is available here.

 You can contact me directly to arrange shipping details.
 Depending on your location and the size of the piece, some items may require additional shipping charges.
 The prices listed are the base prices for in person pickups if you live in Winnipeg, and do not include shipping costs.
 I will provide full invoices upon request.

 DO YOU DO COMMISSIONS?

-Hell yeah.
+Hell yeah, I do.
 I always welcome a challenge.
 The style and look of much of my work evolved from people requesting pieces that I otherwise would never have thought to make.
 Some of those commissions ended up being some of my personal favorites.

 Here’s the basic breakdown of how the commission process works…

-TIME – Turn-around time varies depending on a lot of factors, but a premium can be put on your order if necessary for an additional fee.
+Turn-around time varies depending on a lot of factors, but a premium can be put on your order if necessary for an additional fee.
 I generally always have a few commissions lined up at any given point, so if yours is not time sensitive, no additional charges will be applied.
-Date-sensitive orders must be placed at least a month ahead of time.
+Date-sensitive orders, especially ones that require ordering a poster, must be placed at least a month ahead of time.
 Depending on size, completed pieces take an average of two to three weeks to be ready from when the poster has been acquired.
-Commissions for Christmas gifts must be made by December 1st, and posters must be provided and/or paid for.
+Commissions for Christmas gifts must be made by December 1st, and posters must be provided and/or paid for up front.

-OBLIGATION – You are under no obligation to buy the final piece if you do not like it.
-HOWEVER, and this is a big HOW-FUCKIN’-EVER, this is provided that all costs made for the purchase of the poster, plus additional charges for materials and labor.
-I’m a weird dude making weird shit in his one bedroom basement apartment.
+You are under no obligation to buy the final piece if you do not like it.
+HOWEVER, and this is a big HOW-FUCKIN’-EVER, this is provided that all costs made for the purchase of the poster, plus additional charges for materials and labor are paid.
+If you paid a deposit it will not be returned, and I reserve the right to sell the piece to someone else.
+Look, I’m a weird dude making weird shit in his one bedroom basement apartment.
 Don’t be a dick.
-Please don’t make me waste my time making an epic salute to ‘Zathura’, only to change your mind when you realize you actually meant to say ‘Zardoz’.

 Contact me if you have any other questions.